yuygao/ECS171/README.md

 **Step Two - Train our first model**

 In the second section, where we focus on training our first model,

     - For the first model, we choose XGBoost modeling.

-      - **Visualization**: we create a scatter plot that visually compares predicted prices with actual log_prices.
+      - **Visualization:** we create a scatter plot that visually compares predicted prices with actual log_prices.
 Additionally, we generate two types of Feature Importance Plots to gain insights into the significance of different features in our model.

 ![price2_0](https://github.com/yuygao/ECS171/assets/112483058/5231a2c0-938c-4250-9bfd-118da87dc2f5)